Equity Dispensary Ordinance

 Proposed Equity Dispensary Cannabis Map

-As part of staff's presentation to the City Council, staff provided the following recommendations related to the feasibility of allowing delivery and equity dispensary facilities in Long Beach:
+As part of staff's presentation to the City Council on October 12, 2021, staff provided the following recommendations related to the feasibility of allowing delivery and equity dispensary facilities in Long Beach:

 - Expand the Green Zone for dispensaries in Long Beach.